The Coda Sunshine Band : Helping Coda to bring music into the lives of older people in care

 As well as being enormously beneficial to the elderly in care and those with various forms of dementia (and their carers), we believe this work will also be incredibly rewarding for the musicians involved in the programme.

-We are still looking for SINGERS to join our Ambassador Players.
+We are still looking for a keyboard player to join our Sunshine Band.

-If you are interested in joining the programme as singer to perform as part of a group in local care homes, please contact us.
+If you are interested in joining the programme to perform as part of a group in local care homes, please contact us.

 Contact Phil Hallett directly on firstname.lastname@example.org